muurtikaar/mega-morse-tutor/README.md

 # W8BH Morse Tutor for the  Mega2560 Pro Mini

 Source code for the Bruce Hall W8BH Morse Tutor, ported to the Mega 2560 Pro Mini.
+This 'port' is mainly a pin re-assignment from the STM32F104C8T6 'Blue Pill' to the Mega 2560 Pro Mini.

+This version of the source code is based on an early release.
+For the latest source code release please see http://w8bh.net/

+To 'port' the latest source code to a Mega2560, just edit it with the Mega2560 pin assignments.

 ## LICENSE